LOVE IS A RACKET

 THE BIG SHAKEDOWN

-1934 - **An informal little Vitaphone crackler that seems more dated and hokey than the year would seem to allow, but hey, there's Bette Davis, still stealing scenes as a perky counter girl rather than a dramatic roof-burner.
-While she pines for straight edge pharmacist Charlie Farrell, he gets roped into counterfeit drug manufacture by a mobster (Ricardo Cortez) who needs a new line of work since the repeal of prohibition ended his liquor running business.
+1934 - **An informal little Vitaphone crackler that seems more dated and hokey than the year would seem to allow, but hey, there's Bette Davis, still stealing scenes as a perky counter girl pining (god knows why) for straight edge pharmacist Charlie Farrell, who's too busy getting roped into counterfeit drug manufacture to notice her.
+The roper is a mobster (Ricardo Cortez) who needs a new line of work since the repeal of prohibition.
 He's looking for a new product to make with all that leftover equipment, so why not bootleg pills he can shake down unwilling druggist throats?
-Seems a stretch and Farrell's a bore.
-Glenda Farrell (no relation) is great as a cat-fightin' moll, but neither she or Davis get enough screen time to liven things up.
-The only glimmers of termite originality occur via Cortez's breezy leadership and fondness for his mug underlings, all played by WB stalwarts like Allen Jenkins, who's scared of the drug business, 'cuz his brother's in jail for 20 years "and he only had two decks of coke on 'im."
+Seems a stretch and Farrell's a bore as always but Glenda Farrell (no relation) is great as a cat-fightin' moll.
+Neither she nor Davis get enough screen time to liven things up, though, so the only glimmers of termite originality occur via Cortez's breezy fondness for his mug underlings, all played by WB stalwarts like Allen Jenkins, who's scared of the drug business, 'cuz his brother's in jail for 20 years "and he only had two decks of coke on 'im."

 See, before they took the cocaine out of Coke (tm) they didn't have that problem: Coke should have coke in it, anything less and it can't be 'the real thing.'
 It's false advertising!
 What a fucked up system!
-In point of fact, the worst culprit for stepping on medication is the big corporations themselves!
 And if they hadn't made beer illegal in the first place, mugs like Cortez would never have gotten their first taste of big business.
 That's not part of the implied moral here, but it should be, as there's little else to go on if you're immune to Farrell's pipsqueak integrity.
 Niven Busch was a screenwriter, which probably explains the moments of gang camaraderie and business insight.

 1931 - **1/2Monroe Owsley specialized in sleazy gigolo bad guy roles (see: CinemArchetype 13).
 Here he even wears an odious greasepaint mustache and his ex-wife Kay Francis is a constant victim of his two-bit blackmail schemes.
 She's "happily" remarried to an older man who's terribly rich and jealous, to the point he hires gigolo detective George Brent to catch her in the act and/or seduce her himself to validate his geriatric paranoia.
 The supporting roles couple are played by Allen Jenkins, who you may remember from THE BIG SHAKEDOWN) and Ruth Donnelly (HEAT LIGHTNING) as a schemer who thinks Jenkins is the rich one.
 The problem is, Brent is so annoyingly full of himself that halfway through the film you start to appreciate Owsley who at least displays some self-loathing.
 In fact you can't really scrape a single human character worth saving out of this mess, but Francis does look amazing in those feathered hats and capes (courtesy Orry-Kelly) and pre-Castro 'free country' (when that meant no prohibition) Havana Cuba is 'intoxicating,' even if it's all rear-projected and drenched in overlapping nightclub montage.